BestTimesToVisit.com Logo

 Hiroshima Streetcar (Hiroden)

-The Hiroshima Electric Railway, affectionately known as 'Hiroden,' is the backbone of local transportation, connecting key areas like the Peace Memorial Park, Shukkei-en Garden, and Hiroshima Station.
-It's an incredibly efficient and charming way to see the city at a leisurely pace.
+The Hiroshima Streetcar, or 'Hiroden,' is the backbone of local transportation, connecting key areas like Hiroshima Station, the Peace Memorial Park, and Miyajima Ferry Port.
+It's an affordable and charming way to see the city at a relaxed pace.

 Cost:160-260 JPY per ride, depending on distance.
 A 1-day pass is 700 JPY.